Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB142', 'Scripts created with Rapise 2.1 or earlier no longer playing back correctly in Rapise 2.2 or later')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB142.aspx">KB142</a> Scripts created with Rapise 2.1 or earlier no longer playing back correctly in Rapise 2.2 or later

 In Rapise 2.2, "DoClick" behavior was changed, so we don't do a click but rather just position the mouse over the control and do API-level "click" event.
 However we provided a way to enable backward compatibility.
+This article is obsolete.

 ### <a onclick="return RegisterKbClick('KB141', 'Testing Silverlight Applications')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB141.aspx">KB141</a> Testing Silverlight Applications